 At a certain point in their atmospheres, the gas on these planets transitions, or condenses, to a liquid state.
 Jupiter and Saturn probably have rocky cores surrounded by metallic hydrogen.
 Uranus and Neptune are composed of rock, water, methane, and ammonia, but their outer atmospheres are comprised of hydrogen, which is similar to Jupiter and Saturn.

 More than 100 moons in total orbit these planets of the outer solar system.
 Saturn’s ring system is thought to be a pulverized moonlet.

-The small bodies in the solar system include comets, asteroids, the objects in the Kuiper Belt and the Oort cloud, small planetary satellites, Triton, Pluto, Charon, and interplanetary dust.
-As some of these objects are believed to be minimally altered from their state in the young solar nebula from which the planets formed, they may provide insight into planet Earth and the formation and evolution of the solar system.
+The small bodies of the solar system include comets, asteroids, objects in the Kuiper Belt and the Oort cloud, small planetary satellites, Triton, Pluto, Charon, and interplanetary dust.
+Some of these objects are believed to be almost unchanged since the young solar nebula formed our solar system 4.6 billion years ago.
+Because of this, they may provide insight into the evolution of the planets and other bodies of the solar system.